url-kaist/kaistviodataset/README.md

 ***
-This is the dataset for testing the robustness of various VO/VIO methods, acquired on reak UAV.
+This is the dataset for testing the robustness of various VO/VIO methods, acquired on a UAV.

 You can download the whole dataset on [KAIST VIO dataset](https://urserver.kaist.ac.kr/publicdata/KAIST_VIO_Dataset/kaist_vio_dataset.zip)